Training & skills

 • Confirmation of experience and training as a police detective

-• a signed letter from your employer showing your work history.
+• a signed letter from your employer outlining your training, experience and competence as a private investigator.
 This can be your past or present employer

 • a signed letter from your employer showing that you are an apprentice